sofrel-group14/termux-app/dd2480/report.md

 ## Statement of contributions

 Telo added four tests, did some manual CCN calculations, did one of two refactorings, added instrumentation to one function, and added one refactoring plan.
 He is aiming for P+.

+Taqui added 2 tests, did manaual CCN calculations, added instrumentation to one function, and added one refactoring plan.
+He is aiming for P.